Reading time: 4 minutes

 SuperStream was introduced in 2012 to streamline the process of making super contribution for employees.
 This standard was agreed to by the super industry to simplify the process of reporting and paying compulsory employee SG contributions to super funds.

-SuperStream is not a tool for making super contributions, but rather an IT framework to electronically send contributions and their accompanying data.
+SuperStream is not a tool for making super contributions, but rather an IT framework to electronically send contributions and rollovers, and their accompanying data.

 The idea behind it is to have a standard format for data and payments so they can be transmitted seamlessly between different entities right across the super system.